elliewix/IS-452-Spring2019/installation_directions.md

 ![](installation_halle_notes/Mac/Mac_Anaconda.png)

-Download the Graphical Installer for Python 3.6 for your operating system.
-The exact text on this screen may vary depending on your operating system, but you want the big green button for Python version 3.6.
+Download the Graphical Installer for Python 3.7 for your operating system.
+The exact text on this screen may vary depending on your operating system, but you want the big green button for Python version 3.7.
 This is a pretty large download, so you’ll need to give it some time.
 Installing all the normal options is just fine.

+Installing or using Python 3.6 is also fine, if you already have that.

 Anaconda will install Python and a lot of other background utilities that we’ll be using.
 Anaconda isn’t an application that you’ll be opening and directly interacting with, but you will still be using what it installed.